Abby was like a wildfire, consuming everything in her path.

 It was a scent that I personally loved, the scent of leather, grease, and sun.

-Everyone that was at the raid was now stuffed into the members-only lounge.
+Everyone that was at the raid was now crammed into the members-only lounge.
 What was once three club bunks from when we had club girls, and little self-control was now a single lounge dedicated to full Satan’s Sons members.
 Only those who had earned their member's patch and name were allowed to set foot in here recreationally.

 The MOL had the same setup as the main restaurant, with exposed brickwork and concrete floors.
 Red leather booths lined the east and west walls.
 There was a mini bar on the south wall, but it was never stocked with liquor.
 No need to tempt the recovering.
 Motorcycle frames and bits hung on the wall like art.
-Fuck, to some, me included, it was art.
+Hell, to some, me included, it was art.

-I looked at my watch.
+I glanced at my watch.

 Two minutes until we started, and we were still missing two vital members: Roach and Abby.